wilsonmar/wilsonmar.github.io/_posts/2018-08-22-salesforce-data.md

 {% include _toc.html %}

-This article is a succinct hands-on deep dive on how to get data in and out of Salesforce.
+<a target="_blank" href="https://wilsonmar.github.io/salesforce-data">This article</a> is a succinct hands-on deep dive on how to get data in and out of Salesforce.

 3 billion transactions go through Salesforce daily.